 Creamy Chicken Chili Ingredients

 Creamy Chicken Chili Recipe ingredients can be quickly pulled together once you get all your vegetables chopped.
 Here is a photo of the ingredients.
 As you can see, there are a lot of fresh vegetables in this chili.

-A wonderfully hearty chicken soup with just a touch of warm heat from the poblano peppers.
+It’s a wonderfully hearty chicken chili with just a touch of warm heat from the poblano peppers.
 Feel free to adjust the heat by using different peppers.

 I minced four large cloves of garlic.
 This is a really handy tool for mincing garlic.
 It’s easy to use and does a great job.
 I suggest rinsing it out immediately after use so it’s not difficult to clean.

 For safety, I like to use an ulu knife.
 You can get a lot of vegetables chopped and ready when you are making two cutting passes at the same time.

 Add the vegetables to the oil and stir.
 Cook until tender.
 Adjust the pepper as you desire.
 I used one large poblano pepper here.
 You can use any of your favorite peppers.

 Use anaheim for something about the same heat as poblano.
 If you like more heat, combine jalapeño or serrano with the milder pepper.

 If you prefer no heat at all, use bell pepper.
 A nice red bell would be lovely.

 If you’re curious about the heat of your peppers, I found this great Scoville Heat Index which indicates very clearly that I’m a lightweight.